5 Ways How to Cultivate Your Brick and Mortar Store Culture

 Discover more about retail sales strategy here

-Yes, the converse is true as well that when you don’t make people feel they matter, they abandon your brand in droves, but that’s not the point of this post.
+Yes, the converse is also true: when you don’t make people feel they matter, they abandon your brand in droves, but that’s not the point of this post.

-To make your in-store shopping experience more fun, more engaging, and let’s face it better than shopping for your products from an online competitor, give shoppers the feeling they matter.
+To make your in-store shopping experience more fun, engaging, and, let’s face it, better than shopping for your products from an online competitor, give shoppers the feeling they matter.

-5 Ways How to Cultivate Your Brick and Mortar Store Culture
+6 Ways How to Cultivate Your Brick-and-Mortar Store Culture

 Practicing this would be a great exercise to work on in your daily huddle with your crew.
-You can ask them to share a customer exchange where there was laughter; you can role-play what someone could say about a product, and you can ask for ideas for how to make shopping fun.
-You don’t have to have all the answers but you do have to make the sense of laughter relatable to your associates.
-Again, you don’t want laughter at the expense of others, but you do want it to make your own job more fun.
+You can ask them to share a customer exchange where there was laughter; you can role-play what someone could say about a product and ask for ideas to make shopping fun.
+You don’t have to have all the answers, but you do have to make sense of laughter relatable to your associates.
+Again, you don’t want laughter at the expense of others, but you do want it to make your job more fun.

-2. Cultivate a sense of discovery like spotting land after months at sea.
-Brick and mortar can capture a shopper’s imagination with unexpected items - especially during Covid-19.
-Great merchandising can do this, keeping your store uncluttered can do this, and highlighting something extraordinary in an unexpected area of your store can do this.
+2. Cultivate a sense of discovery, like spotting land after months at sea.
+Brick and mortar can capture a shopper’s imagination with unexpected items.
+Great merchandising, keeping your store uncluttered, and highlighting something extraordinary in an unexpected area of your store can all do this.
 A green dress featured near a baby stroller might be perfectly appropriate in-store but wacko online.
-That’s the point, shoppers are open to distraction and discovery in-store, where online they’re on a mission.
+That’s the point, and shoppers are open to distraction and discovery in-store, whereas online, they’re on a mission.

-3. Cultivate a sense of belonging and familiarity like shopping from your friend’s closet.
-This can be summed up in the Cheers TV show lyrics which say, “You want to go where everyone knows your name.”
-A relaxed and inviting store that is more of a living space than a retail space is the new norm.
+3. Cultivate a sense of belonging and familiarity, like shopping from your friend’s closet.
+This can be summed up in the Cheers TV show lyrics, which say, “You want to go where everyone knows your name.”
+The new norm is a relaxed and inviting store that is more of a living space than a retail space.
 Couches in the middle of the store where shoppers can read or have a beverage, musical instruments looking like a band just stopped playing, and a coffee bar in the corner all give a more relaxed vibe.
-Urban Outfitters does this really well.
+Urban Outfitters does this well.

-There’s a place for neat merchandise but don’t make it neat for neat’s sake; a few jeans not folded perfectly on the table or a blouse draped across a display make it look like touching is encouraged, not forbidden.
-And for gosh sakes, lose those do not touch signs at once.
+There’s a place for neat merchandise, but don’t make it neat for neat’s sake; a few jeans not folded perfectly on the table or a blouse draped across a display make it look like touching is encouraged, not forbidden.
+And lose those do not touch signs at once.

-4. Cultivate a sense of pride like it's your own personal store.
+4. Cultivate a sense of pride like it's your store.
 When shoppers feel the merchandise, the lighting, and the personnel are welcoming and comfortable, they feel they belong.
 They look at your store as their store.
-That starts with giving your employees enough training and freedom to bring the best of themselves, the playful, the curious, and the empathic to work every day.
+That starts with giving your employees enough training and freedom to bring the best of themselves, the playful, the curious, and the empathic, to work daily.
 That is what happens when you have pride in, not an obligation to, your store.

 5. Cultivate a sense of Awesome shoppers can’t wait to talk about.
 Raving fans have to go online and share their feelings and experiences.
 They don’t have to be incentivized with money; they want to share their discovery with their social tribe.